Bike STRENGTH, not power

 Verb – move with (great) speed or force

-Force on Pedals x Speed of Pedals = Pedal Power
+Force on component x Velocity of component = Power in watts

 As described by Science Learning Hub, NZ: